 How much to do you charge for creating new assays?

-We offer our assay design expertise at NO CHARGE if known controls can be provided, or $195 without known controls.
+For new assays we offer our design expertise at NO CHARGE if known controls can be provided, or $295 without known controls.

 I have a strain that is not on your lists, how do I arrange for testing of these mice?